The Ultimate Call Sheet Template

 Like we said, things are constantly shifting around on a film shoot.
 Especially the weather.
 Check it a week out.
 Check it three days out.
 Check it the day before shooting.
 Check it first thing on the day of shooting.
 Make sure you're ready for whatever's coming, and that you've got the latest forecast on your call sheet.

-5. Always send a PDF
+5. Always send your call sheet as a PDF

 6. Proofread your call sheet